Best Acne Treatments for Students

 Prescription Treatments

 When acne proves to be persistent and does not respond adequately to over-the-counter products, seeking advice from a dermatologist can be beneficial.
-These experts can prescribe treatments tailored to an individual’s specific type of acne and its severity.
+These experts can prescribe the best acne products and treatments tailored to an individual’s specific type of acne and its severity.

 One commonly prescribed option is topical retinoids.
 These are derivatives of vitamin A and work by unclogging pores.
 They not only treat existing pimples but also help prevent new ones from forming.
 Tretinoin and adapalene are examples of such retinoids.
 However, they can make the skin more sensitive to sunlight, so applying sunscreen daily is crucial when using these treatments.